Water607965/Water-Site-s-Application-Version/SECURITY.md

 ## Supported Versions

-Ensure you are updated to nearly, or the latest MacOS version.
+Ensure you are updated to nearly, or the latest MacOS version if you are installing the application itself, or viewing the Safari Dock Feature.
+Otherwise, please update your other devices for the internet archive file to properly work at its best ability.

 ## Reporting a Vulnerability